 - Set a one-year plan → establish rocks → write issues list.

-Pillar #2: PEOPLE
+Pillar #2: People

 The key is getting the right people in the right seats.
-You want coworkers and employees who respect leadership, come to work with a winning attitude, and support the company’s core values and purpose.
+You want coworkers and employees who respect leadership.
+Employees should come to work with a winning attitude and support the company’s core values.
 And remember: the best salesman will not *necessarily* be the best sales manager.

-Pillar #3: DATA
+Pillar #3: Data

 As a business owner, you need to keep score of the key metrics in your business.
 It’s not only about sales or revenue.
-It is also important to know how much your overhead costs, company truck fuel records, insurance data, marketing stats, etc. There’s a LOT more than just sales!
+It’s important to know how much your overhead costs, company truck fuel records, insurance data, marketing stats, etc. There’s a LOT more than just sales!

 There are templates for tracking measurables too (get access through the webinar).
 Tracking measurable allows you to know exactly where the company is at and where things are slipping through the cracks.
 Check on these measurables on a monthly, if not weekly, basis.

-Pillar #4: ISSUES
+Pillar #4: Issues

 Problems arise, particularly ones regarding communication when experience and knowledge blur vision and articulation with others.
 Issues or topics may seem so simple to you, but you have years of exposure and experience!

 “Issues” are the factors that are negatively impacting the company’s ability to reach annual goals.
 Examples of issues would be a toxic sales environment, poor onboarding, or uninspiring leadership.
 Issues can be personal too.
-As Dylan says, “whatever the issues are, they need to be brought to the surface, dealt with, and put behind you forever.”
+As Dylan says, “whatever the issue is, it needs to be brought to the surface, dealt with, and put behind you forever.”

-Pillar #5: PROCESS
+Pillar #5: Process

 Processes are systems that are documented and followed by everyone.
 Short processes are the way to go.
 Nobody wants to read a 500-page sales manual.
 Keep the processes short and simple within all departments.

 Having no structure or processes is risky.
 It will not go well!
 For more information on how to narrow down your processes, read this blog!

-Pillar #6: TRACTION
+Pillar #6: Traction

 Without this last component, everything else fails.
 Vision comes first; setting goals and dreaming big.
 This final step is where you start putting everything into action.
 Traction creates the company pulse.

 “Traction is about living in a 90-day world,” Dylan says.
 If you want to be effective, companies need to have 90-day goals– otherwise, it becomes like “the wild west!”
 These goals are called rocks.

 Everyone needs to be involved in these weekly meetings, including everyone in leadership.
-If you don’t have time for these meetings, “I guarantee you don’t have the leadership skills to grow a successful company.”
+If you don’t have time for these meetings, “You don’t have the leadership skills to grow a successful company.”
 There is a difference between being reactive and proactive.
 Companies need to be less reactive and more proactive– and these traction meetings will do the trick.

 Wrapping it up

 These six pillars of success are wonderful!
 But how long will it take for these components to be effective?
-Dylan says it will take about a year to get into the rhythm of how it all works and impacts your company.
+Dylan says it will take about a year to get into the rhythm of how it all works.
 After a year, you can review and drill down even deeper on the use of the tools.

-To watch the whole webinar, click HERE.
+To watch the full webinar, click here: Six Pillars of Business.